 The service configuration file specifies the number of role instances to deploy for each role in the service, the values of any configuration settings, and the thumbprints for any certificates associated with a role.
 If the service is part of a Virtual Network, configuration information for the network must be provided in the service configuration file, as well as in the virtual networking configuration file.
 The default extension for the service configuration file is .cscfg.

-The service model is described by the Azure Service Definition Schema (.csdef File).
+The service model is described by the Cloud Service (classic) Definition Schema.

 For more information about configuring roles in a service, see How To: Configure the Roles for an Azure Application with Visual Studio.

 The basic format of the service configuration file is as follows.

 <ServiceConfiguration serviceName="<service-name>" osFamily="<osfamily-number>" osVersion="<os-version>" schemaVersion="<schema-version>"> <Role …> … </Role> <NetworkConfiguration> … </NetworkConfiguration> </ServiceConfiguration>